Nine Ways to Use Kit Towels in the Garden and Kitchen

 In this piece, we’ll explore how flour sack towels come in handy in the garden and the kitchen in new and inspiring ways.
 There are plenty of reasons to love these classic cotton towels, and their versatility makes them timeless additions to any household.

-Three Ways to Use Flour Sack Towels in the Garden
+Three Ways to Use Kitchen Towels in the Garden

 Flour sack towels are gentle but highly absorbent, making them great companions for delicate materials like plant leaves and vegetable skins.
 Here’s how you can use flour sack towels to promote plant health and transport your home-grown treasures safely from the garden to your kitchen.